III. Form

 Structure of Individual Sections (Simple vs. Compound)

-While the contents of each section can vary greatly concerning phrase and form, each section is commonly comprised of multiple phrases and very often those phrases combine together into a complete form (very often a binary form).
-A ternary form is considered to be (or composite) if one or more of its sections is comprised of a complete musical form.
-If a section does not contain a complete form, it can be called .
+While the contents of each section can vary greatly concerning phrase and form, each section commonly comprises multiple phrases, and very often those phrases combine together into a complete form (very often a binary form).
+A ternary form is considered to be compound (or composite) if one or more of its sections comprises a complete musical form.
+If a section does not contain a complete form, it can be called simple.
 In many compound ternary forms (like minuet & trio or scherzo & trio in particular), all sections contain complete forms (often rounded binary form).
 In compound ternary forms of the 19th century, however, the last A section is often shortened and is simple, not compound.

 Example 2.
 Abstract diagram of a compound ternary form where all sections contain their own complete form.